Status

 bank/card statements, app logs, bonus screenshots, counseling bills, support emails

-DraftKings, FanDuel, and other major sportsbook apps over design choices that allegedly
+DraftKings, FanDuel, and other major sportsbook apps over design choices the plaintiffs allege

 encourage compulsive play, rapid deposits, and repeat betting.
-Users describe staggering
+Plaintiffs describe staggering

 financial losses, emotional harm, ruined relationships, and an inability to stop —